bitmakerla/estela/docs/bitmaker_cloud/kafka.md

   Then, modify the file with the appropriate values:
   - **\<MONGO_CONNECTION_BASE_64\>**: An active connection to a MongoDB cluster formatted in _base64_.

-- Check that the endpoint IP in the `kubernetes/bitmaker-kafka-services.yaml` file, and the `LISTENER_DOCKER_EXTERNAL` field in the `docker-compose.yaml` file are equal to:
+- Check that the endpoint IP in the `kubernetes/bitmaker-kafka-services.yaml` file, the `LISTENER_DOCKER_EXTERNAL` field in the `docker-compose.yaml` file, and the IPs of the images' names in `kubernetes/bitmaker-kafka-consumers.yaml` are equal to:
   ```bash
   $ minikube ssh 'grep host.minikube.internal /etc/hosts | cut -f1'
   ```